h-sphere/sql-seal/README.md

 # Obsidian SQLSeal

-SQLSeal allows to transform your CSV files located in your vault into fully-fledged SQL database.
-You can use SQL statements to query this data however you like.
+SQLSeal allow you to query for files, tags and tasks in your vault using familar SQL syntax.
+It also enables you to preview any CSV file in your vault as a database.
+It brings fully featured database into your vault!

 ## Installation